 We added the QR Code to our annual Earth Day Tour invitation, as well as creating an electronic registration form for the tour.
-Using our einvite, we received electronic registrations totaling over 100 for the 2019 tour, thereby continuing to save more paper.
+Using our e-invite, we received electronic registrations totaling over 100 for the 2019 tour, thereby continuing to save more paper.
 Great way to help save the environment!
-Unfortunately, due to COVID-19, we were unable to conduct our Earth Day Tour in 2020 and 2021, but hope to resume the tour in 2022.
+Unfortunately, due to COVID-19, we were unable to conduct our Earth Day Tour in 2020 and 2021, even though we had received registrations from the schools and from the public. but we will resume the tour in 2022.
+We plan to have hands-on treeplanting, with the tour participants imbedding trees themselves.
+We began receiving registrations for the 2022 tour on the first day the invitations were sent out, in April 2021.
 Attendees of all ages look forward to our annual informative and educational tour.
+We have missed conducting the tour as much as our participants have missed attending it.
+For 2022, we have added the District Attorney's Consumer and Environmental Protection Unit to the tour, with District Attorney Erik Nasarenko speaking about what they do to protect and preserve the environment, from the law enforcement side.